valentinjacot/backupETHZ/README.md

 # backupETHZ
-Backup of some important files from my studies at the ETHZ
+Backup of some interesting files and small programs from my studies at the ETHZ